A flexible sigmoidoscopy examines the rectum and large intestine using a flexible sigmoidoscope, which has a tiny camera on the end.

 - Detect the presence of or remove polyps (small growths than can turn cancerous)

-- Monitor response to treatment if you have inflammatory bowel disease
+- Monitor response to inflammatory bowel disease treatment

 - Screen for colorectal cancer

 Complications, though rare, could include bleeding or the puncture of the bowel wall.

 The Flexible Sigmoidoscopy Procedure

 Your doctor may instruct you to follow a clear-liquid diet.
 Read preparation instructions (PDF).

 See Spanish preparation guidelines (PDF).

 - Lower abdominal pain

 Your doctor may sedate you to decrease discomfort.